Kerry Olitzky: Education

 He was born in Pittsburgh, Pennsylvania (1954).
-He earned his B.A.
-(1974) and M.A.
+He earned his undergraduate Bachelors of Arts (1974) and M.A.
 (1975) from the University of South Florida.
 He received his M.H.L. from Hebrew Union College in 1980, where he was ordained in 1981 and earned a D.H.L. in 1985.

 Career

 Formerly, he served as vice president of the Wexner Heritage Foundation, an adult Jewish education and leadership program in North America.
 Previously, he was national Dean of Adult Jewish Learning and Living of the Hebrew Union College-Jewish Institute of Religion where he served on the faculty and administration for 15 years following his tenure at Congregation Beth Israel in West Hartford, Connecticut.

-Rabbi Olitzky is a leader in the development of innovative Jewish education, particularly for adults.
+Rabbi Olitzky is a leader in the development of Jewish education, particularly for adults.
 He has shaped training programs for clergy of all faiths, especially in the area of pastoral care and counseling in the Jewish community.
 He has done pioneering work in the area of Jewish Twelve Step spirituality, as well as Jewish Gerontology.